fangq/mcx/pmcx/README.md

 ## Build Instructions

 ### Build Dependencies
-* **Operating System**: Windows and Linux are fully supported; For macOS, only 10.13 (High Sierra) is supported since it is the last version of macOS with NVIDIA CUDA support, and only the C/C++ compiler shipped with macOS 10.13 works with the CUDA toolkit.
+* **Operating System**: Windows and Linux are fully supported; For building MCX on macOS, OSX 10.13 (High Sierra) and older are highly recommended since 10.13 was the last version of macOS with NVIDIA CUDA support, and matching the CUDA compiler version with the C/C++ compiler shipped with Xcode is easier.
+Newer macOS versions can be used for building MCX, but need to have System Integrity Protection disabled prior to installing the CUDA toolkit due to the NVIDIA installer copying its payload under the ```/Developer``` directory under root.
 * **NVIDIA CUDA Toolkit**: CUDA 7.5 or newer is required.
 On macOS, 10.2 is the last available CUDA version.
 For details on how to install CUDA, see the [CUDA Download Page](https://developer.nvidia.com/cuda-downloads).
 The NVIDIA GPU driver of the target system must support the selected CUDA toolkit.
 * **Python Interpreter**: Python 3.6 or above.
 The ```pip``` Python package manager and the ```wheel``` package (available via ```pip```) are not required but recommended.
 * **C/C++ Compiler**: CUDA Toolkit supports only the following compilers:
   * GNU GCC for Linux-based distributions.
-  * Microsoft Visual Studio C/C++ Compiler for Windows
+  * Microsoft Visual Studio C/C++ Compiler for Windows.
-  * Apple Clang for macOS
+  * Apple Clang for macOS, available via Xcode.
+The last Xcode version supported by CUDA 10.2 is 10.3.
+If using an OSX version higher than 10.15 it can be downloaded and installed from [Apple's Developer Website](https://developer.apple.com/download/) with an Apple ID.
+After installation, select the proper Xcode version from the commandline, and set the ```SDKROOT``` environment variable:
+    ```zsh
+    sudo xcode-select -s /Applications/Xcode_10.3.app/Contents/Developer/
+    export SDKROOT=/Applications/Xcode_10.3.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX.sdk
+    ```

-  Refer to each OS's online documentations on how to install these compilers.
+  Refer to each OS's online documentations for more in-depth information on how to install these compilers.
   Note that the version of the C/C++ compiler used must be supported by the CUDA toolkit version.
-If not, compilation will fail and the error will notify you of this problem.
-See the [CUDA Installation Guides](https://developer.nvidia.com/cuda-toolkit-archive) for more details
+If not, compilation will fail with an error notifying you of this problem.
+See the [CUDA Installation Guides](https://developer.nvidia.com/cuda-toolkit-archive) for more details.
 * **OpenMP**: The installed C/C++ Compiler should have support for [OpenMP](https://www.openmp.org/).
   GCC and Microsoft Visual Studio compiler support OpenMP out of the box.
 Apple Clang, however, requires manual installation of OpenMP libraries for Apple Clang.
-The easiest way to do this is via the [Brew](https://brew.sh/) pacakge
+The easiest way to do this is via the [Brew](https://brew.sh/) package manager, preferably after selecting the correct Xcode version:
-  manager:
   ```zsh
     brew install libomp
     brew link --force libomp
   ```

 * **CMake**: CMake version 3.15 and later is required.
-Refer to the [CMake website](https://cmake.org/download/) on how to download.
+Refer to the [CMake website](https://cmake.org/download/) for more information on how to download.
   CMake is also widely available on package managers across all operating systems.
-  Additionally, on Windows, make sure **C++ CMake tools for Windows** is also installed.
+  Additionally, on Windows, make sure **Visual Studio's C++ CMake tools for Windows** is also installed by selecting its option during installation.
 * **Zlib Compression Development Headers**: On Linux, this is generally available via the built-in package manager.
-For example, on Debian-based distributions like Ubuntu it is available with ```apt``` under the name ```zlib1g-dev```.
+For example, on Debian-based distributions like Ubuntu it is available via ```apt``` under the name ```zlib1g-dev```.
 On macOS, brew provides it under the name ```zlib```.
-No packaged versions are available for windows, therefore it must be downloaded manually and added to the CMake environment variables in your working Powershell session:
+No packaged versions of Zlib are available for windows, therefore it must be downloaded manually and added to the CMake environment variables in your working Powershell session:
   ```powershell
     curl.exe --retry 3 -kL https://cytranet.dl.sourceforge.net/project/gnuwin32/zlib/1.2.3/zlib-1.2.3-lib.zip --output zlib.zip